jedisct1/libsodium-doc/secret-key_cryptography/aead.md

   message, as well as optional, non-confidential \(non-encrypted\) data, haven't been tampered with.

-A typical use case for additional data is to store protocol-specific metadata about the message, such as its length and encoding.
+A typical use case for additional data is to authenticate protocol-specific metadata about the message, such as its length and encoding.

 ## Supported constructions